matthewlong29/PareAndFlourish_Site/_posts/2017-03-26-why-email-ruins-our-conversations.md

 Here’s an example...

-<strong>You receive this email:</strong> “Hey, could you tell me a little about what you do?”
+**You receive this email:** “Hey, could you tell me a little about what you do?”

-<strong>Your written, thought out response:</strong> “Good morning, David.
+**Your written, thought out response:** “Good morning, David.
 I am a Business Development Writer.
 That usually entails writing employee documentation for a small, growing business.
 I help my clients develop the documents they need to hire employees, which includes policies & procedures, employee handbooks, offer letters, etc. If you or someone you know needs this type of help, don’t hesitate to reach out for consultation call.
 Here is my contact information.”

-<strong>*Now, pretend like that didn’t happen.
-Instead, David catches you off guard when you run into him at the coffee shop.*</strong>
+***Now, pretend like that didn’t happen.
+Instead, David catches you off guard when you run into him at the coffee shop.***

-<strong>David:</strong> “Hey, could you tell me a little about what you do?”
+**David:** “Hey, could you tell me a little about what you do?”

-<strong>You:</strong> “Uh, well, I write documents for small businesses… So, freelance work as it comes up.
+**You:** “Uh, well, I write documents for small businesses… So, freelance work as it comes up.
 Do you know anyone who needs that type of work?” *not handing him a business card...awkwardly walking away when he says he can’t think of anyone*

 Thanks to our emailing habits, we’re out of practice when it comes to talking to people, especially about our professions.
 Here are a few ways to practice talking about who you are, what you do, and why you do it (to a real, human person):